AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-target/tabs/api-reference.md

 ```

 - `mboxPrefetchList`: A list of `TargetPrefetch` objects for various mbox locations.
-- `parameters`: The `TargetParameters` object configured for the prefetch request.
+- `parameters`: A `TargetParameters` object configured for the prefetch request.
 - `callback`: A callback that is invoked with a `null` value if the prefetch is successful, or with an error message string otherwise.

 **Example**